AiekDev/nodejs-win7/README.md

 ### Backporting:

-Will make public soon, you need to also make sure everything works well in powershell, not only CMD.
+Will make the guide public soon, you need to also make sure everything works well in powershell, not only CMD.

 ### Installation: